linpengcheng/PurefunctionPipelineDataflow/doc/DataFlow_dataOriented_DataDriven_en.md

     - Warehouse/workshop model is conducive to global optimization

-    - `Data-Oriented design (programming)`: focus on the data layout, transformations.
+    - `Data-Oriented design (programming)`: focus on the data layout, separating and sorting fields according to when they are needed, and to think about transformations of data.

     - `Data-driven programming`: There is no such content.